deveshm/connormcgarr.github.io/_posts/2019-07-12-WS32_recv()-Reuse.md

 );
 ```

 The first parameter, `SOCKET s`, is the file descriptor that references the socket connection.
 A file descriptor is a piece of data that the Operating System uses to reference a certain resource (file, socket connection, I/O resource, etc.).
-Since we will be working within the x86 architecture, this will look something like this- `0x00000090` (this number will vary).
+Since we will be working within the x86 architecture, this will look something like this - `0x00000090` (this number will vary).

 Also, one thing to remember, a file descriptor is utilized by the OS.
 The file descriptor is not actually a raw value of `0x00000090` (or whatever value the OS is using).
-The OS would not know what to do with this value, as it is not a coherent memory address- just an arbitrary value.
+The OS would not know what to do with this value, as it is not a coherent memory address - just an arbitrary value.
 The OS needs to utilize a memory address that points to the file descriptor value (a pointer).

 The second parameter, `char *buf`, is a pointer to the memory location the buffer is received at.
 Essentially, when developing our second stage payload, we will want to specify a memory location our execution will eventually reach.